Those who receive SNAP benefits will see a 21% increase beginning in October - NewsBreak

 “We’ve all heard about and probably felt in our own pocketbooks the increase in grocery prices," she said.
 "So, this will make a huge impact on families with lower incomes who are really feeling the brunt of this pandemic-induced inflation.”

-The USDA announced in mid-August that it had re-evaluated the "Thrifty Food Plan" which is used to calculate SNAP benefits.
+The USDA announced in mid-August that it had re-evaluated the "Thrifty Food Plan" which is used to calculate SNAP benefits, the program once known as food stamps.

-Officials expect the SNAP benefits to show up on your bridge card some time after October 1.

-"We have over 1.2-million people in Michigan on food assistance.
-We expect near all of those individuals to benefit from this change," said Lew Roubal, Chief Deputy Director for Opportunity with the Michigan Department of Health and Human Services.

-Roubal said the state could potentially have to go back and supplement benefits for October depending on how long it takes to implement the changes, but people receiving SNAP don't need to do anything to get the extra benefits.
+Officials expect the SNAP benefits to show up on your bridge card some time after Oct.
+1, depending on how long it takes to implement, and people don't need to do anything to get the extra benefitrs.

 If you think you may be eligible for food assistance and don't currently receive it, you can apply at Michigan.gov/mibridges .